mazzingkaizer/nvidia_gpu_system_monitor/README.md

-check_system.sh is monitoring system for usage of memory, cpu, disk. and GPU (currtnely GPU0) OS : Ubuntu 18.04
+check_system.sh is monitoring system for usage of memory, cpu, disk. and GPU (currtnely GPU0) on console or terminal(black-screen)
+OS : Ubuntu 18.04